Perfect Your American Accent! 14 Tips to Sound Like a Native Speaker

 If you’re trying to learn an American accent, this is probably the best option.
 You’ll hear it in many shows and movies (so it’s easy to find content to study with) and you’ll be understood everywhere in the US.

 Where to hear a Midwestern or General American accent:

-- National news programs such as CNN
+- For a more neutral version, watch national news programs such as CNN

 The New England Accent

-This regional accent makes use of non-rhotic pronunciations.
-A famous phrase that demonstrates these accents is Pahk yuh cah in hah-vud yahd (Park your car in Harvard Yard).
+This regional accent uses non-rhotic pronunciations (the r isn’t pronounced after vowels).
+A famous phrase that demonstrates this accent is Pahk yuh cah in hah-vud yahd (Park your car in Harvard Yard).